jawid-fakhari/Bankist/README.md

 # Bankist
 bank-application

-usernames and pins to login
+usernames and pins to login:
 js : 1111 --
 jd : 2222 --
 stw : 3333 --